 The most common migraine headache symptoms include:

-- Intense, severe, or constant pain on one or both sides of the head (often one-sided, which can distinguish migraines from tension or cluster headaches).
+- Intense, severe, or constant pain on one or both sides of the head — often one-sided, which can help distinguish migraines from tension or cluster headaches.

 - Nausea, loss of appetite, upset stomach, and sometimes vomiting.

-- Increased sensitivity to sound and light; aura.
+- Increased sensitivity to sound and light, as well as aura.

-- Blurred vision or visual disturbances (flashing lights, unusual shapes/lines).
+- Blurred vision or visual disturbances such as flashing lights or unusual shapes and lines.

 - Dizziness and shakiness.